Google Earth Enterprise Documentation Home | Fusion resources and projects

 Example B: Create an edge-matched custom mask with feathered coastlines and feathered external edges

-format - and hides all ocean imagery from view.
+This example will build a mask file that masks visible imagery to a specified coastline polygon - described by a source vector file in ESRI Shapefile format - and hides all ocean imagery from view.
 The source data are comprised of 42 images in a rectangle with the northernmost and easternmost edges being a border for another image resource.
-A feather value of -300 pixels will be applied to the coastlines while a -100 pixel feather will be applied to the external imagery edges with gepolymaskgen
+A feather value of -300 pixels will be applied to the coastlines while a -100 pixel feather will be applied to the external imagery edges with gepolymaskgen.
+This use case is more complex in that three separate steps are needed to create twp separate masks - one which includes the feather border for the overall image, one for the coastlines - and then one operation to merge the mask files together.

 The command templates are as follows: